Splint made of PMMA: Manufacturing process

 Milling DWX-52DCi

-For our case, we used the DWX-52DCi milling machine from DGSHAPE The ultimate in ease, material flexibility, and unattended production.
+For our case, we used the DWX-52DCi milling machine from DGSHAPE

 DWX Series